Brewers vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (5-4) will take to the mound for the Brewers and make his 15th start of the season.
+- Colin Rea (3-4) will take to the mound for the Brewers and make his 12th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.
+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Burnes has 12 starts in a row of five innings or more.
+- Rea will look to finish five or more innings for the sixth start in a row.

 |Opponent